New Hampshire Voter Information

 You can check your New Hampshire voter registration status here.

 Do I need to choose a party affiliation when I register to vote?

-Voters in New Hampshire are not required to choose a party affiliation, and can instead opt to register as ‘undeclared’.
-You may change your registered party affiliation at any time.
+Voters in New Hampshire are not required to choose a party affiliation and can instead opt to register as ‘undeclared’.
+You may change this at any time.
 However, if you are registered with a political party there are cutoff dates for changing your party affiliation in the run-up to a primary election.
 Undeclared voters may declare for a party on the day of the primary.